We recently invited Nutritional Therapist, Beth Edwards to educate us on insulin sensitivity.

 How to improve insulin sensitivity

-It’s necessary to focus on a range of areas – hormones, nutrition, exercise, sleep cycles, inflammation, biochemistry i.e. the cornerstones of insulin sensitivity.
+It’s necessary to focus on a range of areas including hormones, nutrition, exercise, sleep cycles, inflammation, biochemistry.
+These are the cornerstones of insulin sensitivity.
 Let’s look at a few topics below.

 - Get Carb Smart: Current research indicates that insulin sensitivity can be increased by prioritising carbohydrates that come from whole foods and complex sources.
 The Mediterranean diet also prioritises complex carbs and is another approach that supports not only blood sugar balance, but overall health and longevity in the long run.
 Why?
 Mostly because it has powerful anti-inflammatory properties, is high in fibre and focuses on both what you’re eating and how you’re eating (think big family celebrations, mindful consumption & healthy food relationships).
 Clinical and personal experiences have shown me that an anti-inflammatory Mediterranean approach with a diversity of complex carbohydrates can be highly effective at boosting insulin sensitivity.